Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Real cases

-Let's see how to apply all of the above with three typical dishes from different price ranges.
+Let's see how to apply all the above with three typical dishes from different price ranges.

 Spanish Omelette